Coolest Ways to Roll a Joint

 While some of these joints may not even seem smoke-able (but they are)..
 These are pictures of some of the coolest and most interesting ways I’ve seen on the Internet to roll a joint.
 In fact after they start to look more like crazy architecture created by the mad-stoner.
 That’s neither here nor there.
 Feel free to send our Twitter correspondant @420_Report all of your cool blunt and joint designs for our next update!

 These are some of the unique joint rolling methods that are sure to turn heads, if not spin them.
-Pictures can be found at the bottom.
+Pictures and videos can be found toward the bottom of the page.

 How to Roll Weird Joints